Symbian9/qmapshack-doc-wiki/DocHandleGpxFiles.md

 ![Alt text](images/DocHandleGpxFiles/maproom2.png)

 If you expand the item you can see the elements like waypoints, tracks, routes and so on.
 If you let the mouse hover over an element you get more information.
+Mind that checking the `Show on Map` checkbox to the left of the GIS item in the data view's workspace list does **not** move the map to where the objects of your GIS file are located on the globe!
+To achieve this expand the GIS item and then double click on one of its tracks, routes, or waypoints.

 ![Alt text](images/DocHandleGpxFiles/maproom3.png)